 They also seek to be near their food source�which is blood, preferably human.
 Bed bugs can find no better home than the nooks and crannies in bed frames, mattresses, and headboards.

-Because of their tendency to nest in the most-well-hidden places, their nests are almost impossible to locate without
+Because of their tendency to nest in the most-well-hidden places, their nests are almost impossible to locate without help from pest experts.

 ----------------------